There are a lot of prints of this historical document out there, but there is only one original copy. Where is the Declaration of Independence?

 Where is the Original Declaration of Independence?

-Fear not, Nicolas Cage did not actually steal the Declaration of Independence as depicted in the film National Treasure.
+Fear not, Nicolas Cage did not actually steal the Declaration of Independence as depicted in the film National Treasure and it is not located in Philadelphia.

-The actual original document still presides at the National Archives in Washington DC.
+The actual original document still resides at the National Archives in Washington DC.

 The entrance can be found on Constitution Avenue between 7th Street NW and 9th Street NW.